citizenfx/fivem-docs/content/docs/getting-started/installing-fivem.md

 ### 2. Install and set up FiveM client

 1. Go to your **Downloads** folder and run **FiveM.exe**.
-2. When prompted, navigate to your GTA V installation folder and select GTA5.exe.
+2. When prompted, navigate to your GTAV installation folder and select GTA5.exe.
 3. Click **Open** to confirm the path.

 ### 3. Update game data